Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 ### Enemy

+- Title and tag have to be valid.
 - Health must be greater than 0.
-- Name must be shorter than 45 characters and can't be empty.
-- Name must be unique.
-- Name must be alphanumeric, including `-` `'`.
 - Enemy can't have multiple of the same action or base effect.
 - All actions must be validated.

 ### Action

+- Title and tag have to be valid.
 - Name must be shorter than 45 characters and can't be empty.
 - Name must be unique.
 - Name must be alphanumeric, including `-` `'`.